microsoft/CsWinRT/README.md

 ## What's New

-[CsWinRT v1.0](https://github.com/microsoft/CsWinRT/releases/tag/1.0.1.201020.1) is our latest public release, and is compatible with the .NET 5 RTM SDK.
-We may have preview releases to address specific bug fixes before v1.1.
-Details on breaking changes and known issues can be found on the [release notes page](https://github.com/microsoft/CsWinRT/releases).
+See the [releases page](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT NuGet releases and updates to the .NET 5 SDK.
+Details on breaking changes and known issues can be found on the release notes page.

-## Developer Guidance

-Please read the [usage](docs/usage.md) and [repository structure](docs/structure.md) docs for a detailed breakdown.
-For recommendations on migrating from System.Runtime.InteropServices, see the [COM Interop](docs/interop.md) guide.
-For additional documentation visit <http://aka.ms/cswinrt>.

 ## Related Projects